 A set of five cotton masks should last you for months – they’re sturdy and wash well.
 Ties can be looped around your ears or secured to the back of your head to allow you to fit the mask more easily to your face shape, although I’d advise doing this before you leave the house for a faff-free experience.
 There’s no pocket for a filter but the material is tightly woven to minimise particle leakage.

 Californian cycling company Eliel has produced a line of “fun facade” masks – each design is unique and quirky.
 Made with breathable, moisture-wicking material that’s ideal for cycling or running, these masks will last you for as long as the pandemic does — and maybe for long after.
 The brand manufactures its face masks in a San Diego factory, donating masks to local healthcare providers too.

 With an excellently snug fit around the mouth and nose, you’ll feel comfortable yet still able to breathe as you climb those hills, whether you’re on your bike or on your feet.
 Even better, users can insert a dust filter between the layers of fabric for extra protection.
-Masks come in a pack of five or six too so you’ll never be caught short between washes, with a five pack starting at $60.
+Masks come in a pack of five or six too so you’ll never be caught short between washes.

 If you find wearing a mask very uncomfortable or claustrophobic then we can highly recommend adding a few drops of peppermint oil onto the filter to help you breathe easier or make the whole process a little more pleasant.
 Peppermint oil is energising but others we recommend are Vetiver for its calming properties, Rose for when you need to balance your emotions and Bergamot for a fresh, zesty scent that is often used in aromatherapy for helping with anxiety.